justynjay/ijustyncom/content/other.md

      @ijustyn &#8599;
   </a>
   <br>
-    Music Profile
+    Music
 </h4>
 <p>
-    A collection of carefully curated playlists that are a perfect encapsulation of my music tastes over the past decade.
+    A profile of carefully curated playlists that are a perfect encapsulation of my music tastes over more than a decade.
 </p>

 <script>/*